diegolondon/Data-Analytic-Project-1/README.md

 1. What are the most popular types of properties for sale in the London?
 2. What is the correlation between house prices and mean salary?
 3. What are the average prices of boroughs over 15 years?
 (Top 5 and lowest 5)
-4. With the use of Apis, what are the correlation of average prices with certain aminities?
+4. With the use of Apis, what are the correlation of average prices with certain amenities?
 5. What is the correlation between house prices and crime statistics?

 ### Data Sets Used: